rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

         when its manifesto was published as a pamplet in 1929 at The First Conference for the Epistemology of the Exact Sciences, in Prague.
 -   Schlick, M. (1925). *General Theory of Knowledge*. [^Schlick1974]
+-   In 1926, Carnap arrives in Vienna as a Privatdozent and joins the Vienna Circle.
 -   Carnap, R. (1928). *The Logical Structure of the World* (*Der Logische Aufbau der Welt*). [^Carnap1928]
     -   Rational reconstruction
+    -   Explication
 -   Hahn, H., Neurath, O., & Carnap, R. (1929).
 [The scientific conception of the world: The Vienna Circle](http://rreece.github.io/philosophy-reading-list/docs/the-scientific-conception-of-the-world-the-vienna-circle.pdf). [^Hahn1973]
     -   Wissenschaftliche Weltauffassung: Der Wiener Kreis
     -   The Vienna Circle's manifesto